DFDS Seaways ferry "Queen of Scandinavia" Photo courtesy of DFDS.

 Option 3, London to Oslo via Kiel

-OK, so this takes a bit longer, but with comfortable daytime trains, a night in a hotel in Kiel or Hamburg then a mini-cruise on a luxurious Color line cruise ferry.
-In many ways the most luxurious way to Norway!
+This takes a bit longer, but with comfortable daytime trains, a night in a hotel in Kiel or Hamburg then a mini-cruise on a luxurious Color line cruise ferry, it's perhaps the most luxurious way to Norway!

 London ► Oslo